The Dark Crystal: Design

-The Dark Crystal was the last film in which cinematographer Oswald Morris, BSC, involved himself in before retiring.
-He shot all the footage with a "light flex", a unit placed in front of the camera which gave a faint color tint to each scene in order to give the film a more fairy tale atmosphere similar to Froud's original paintings.
+The Dark Crystal was the last film in which cinematographer Oswald Morris involved himself in before retiring.
+He shot all the footage with a "light flex", a unit placed in front of the camera which gave a faint color tint to each scene in order to give the film a more fairy-tale atmosphere similar to Froud's original paintings.

 Music

 The film's soundtrack was composed by Trevor Jones, who became involved before shooting had started.
 Jones initially wanted to compose a score which reflected the settings' oddness by using acoustical instruments, electronics and building structures.
 This was scrapped in favor of an orchestral score performed by the London Symphony Orchestra once Gary Kurtz became involved, as it was felt that an unusual score would alienate audiences.
 The main theme of the film is a composite of the Skeksis' and Mystics' themes.
 Jones wrote the baby Landstrider theme in honor of his newly born daughter.